Jump To the Part You Need

 Contract Negotiations in China

 I continually praise the advantages of foreign enterprises having proper contracts in China.
 Yesterday I saw a distinct situation that support getting one.

-Our client bought a huge quantity of goods for US$120k from a Shenzhen based enterprise.
+Our client bought a huge quantity of wholesale clothing for US$120k from a Shenzhen based enterprise.
 Before the purchase, they received the spec sheet which matched their requirements and the Texas compliance laws.
-Unfortunately, they were unable to use the product because they broke apart, and, as a result, they lost tons of cash and clients.
+Unfortunately, they were unable to use the custom clothing product because they did not meet the standards, and, as a result, they lost tons of cash and clients.

 Unfortunately, they answered NO to all these questions.
 In fact, if you want to enforce your contract, you must answer YES to all the comments above.
-Contracts scare the hell out of Chinese manufacturers so those who engage in one are the real deal (usually).
+Contracts scare the hell out of Chinese manufacturing companies so those who engage in one are the real deal (usually).

 Usually though, issues pertaining to Chinese products come in three:

 - Selecting the correct partner

 - Asking for a China-specific contract.

 Once you have an issue, the contract is the only thing that can rescue you, but to avoid having an issue, all three are required.

 Constructing a Contract in China